dreis2211/groovy3-import-bug/README.md

 ```

-See https://issues.apache.org/jira/browse/GROOVY-9407 for more information
+See https://issues.apache.org/jira/browse/GROOVY-9407 for more information and also a possible workaround.